 You will be taught in our state-of-the-art teaching buildings at Walsall Campus, just a short walk from the heart of the town.
-Our Education and Teaching buildings are fitted with interactive whiteboards, lecture theatres, science classrooms, as well as social learning areas and a Starbucks coffee shop.
+We have high quality learning facilities, including well equipped teaching rooms, cutting edge learning spaces, lecture theatres and a social learning environment.

 Who will teach you on this course?

 All of the staff that teaches you on this course have experience within the field having worked in Secondary Education and now work in teacher education.
 You will benefit from the team’s expertise, as they all actively engage in research.